When the Journey becomes the Destination

 If travelling to the south end of town, or the eastern, southern and western suburbs of Melbourne, we continue on Citylink to Bolte Bridge.
 Now if anyone doubted the political detractors, surely the thin sliver towers that serve no function but to extravagantly flank the 490m long bridge were proof of the totalitarian impulse of architects and their masters.

-Through its sheer audacity, simplicity and ambition the fact remains the Bolte Bridge is an astounding piece of urban design, one that through its sheer audacity, simplicity and ambition elevates itself far closer to status as a work of art.
+The fact remains the Bolte Bridge is an astounding piece of urban design, one that through its sheer audacity, simplicity and ambition elevates itself far closer to status as a work of art.
 It doesn’t just reference or borrow from the language the architects of Fascist Italy and Stalinist Russia employed to denote the power and ‘inexorable’ progress in their state buildings, it seems to embody it – here clearly is a city’s delicate fingers reaching for, and maybe connected to, the stars.
 When viewed from the city centre, the twin forms have a void as a backdrop, day or night, serving to create the illusion they are in fact far higher (their 90m is in reality dwarfed by the nearby buildings of the city, the largest of which, Eureka Tower, being over three times their height).
 And yet for all this monumentality, passing in a car on the bridge you feel you can reach out and touch these sentinels.

 While the Gateway is a series of bright primary colours – a sin to most Melburnians and one best consigned to Sydney or, better still, Brisbane – the Bolte is reassuringly monochrome, like the medium-grey suits of Mad Men.
 Now that’s Melbourne we say to ourselves.